Anatoly Kitov: New computer development

 At the CC No. 1, Kitov headed and participated in the design and manufacturing of two new computers: "M-100" and "Udar" ("blow").
 Both were successfully put into operation.
-The M-100 processed myriads of data from surveillance radar stations.
+The M-100 processed data from surveillance radar stations.
 Udar was used to prepare ballistic missiles for launch.

 For the principle of parallel processing of instructions, the author's certificate for invention was given to Kitov with his three colleagues on 27 June 1958.
 Kitov proposed to implement this principle at the CC No. 1, where it was used for the M-100, which was developed under Kitov's guidance.
 It was the fastest computer in the world, at one hundred thousand instructions per second.
 In the M-100 some of the world's first immediate access stores on ferrite cores were used.
 The M-100's two-level addressing of caches was an important factor in increasing its performance.
 Other major innovations were classified, as the whole project was secret.
 Kitov established a special department of mathematics for designing the M-100 computer.

 Writing on programming, computers and their applications

-The books Kitov wrote became a key part of the history of Soviet science education, as the first most complete sources on computer science, programming, and automated management systems.
 Kitov was the author of the first Soviet book (1956) and textbook (1959) on programming, computers, and their applications.
-Kitov published 12 scientific books translated into nine foreign languages.
-Kitov's books brought to general readers information and knowledge about the birth of a new branch of information technology.
+Kitov published 12 books translated into nine foreign languages.